 After the system is rebooted, restart DFM Core.
-The command to run the core server container is as follows:
+The command to run the core server container is as follows: (sudo is required in root mode.)

 dfm restart dfm-core

 Run the following command to make sure the core container is in a healthy state.
 It takes some time until its state is healthy.